Makridakis Competitions: Fifth competition (2020)

 There were also student and company prizes.
 There were no limit to the number of prizes that can be won by a single participant or team.

 The focus of the M5 was mainly on practitioners rather than academics.
 The M5 Competition attracted close to 6,000 participants and teams, receiving considerable interest.

+Findings and Conclusions

+This competition was of the "M" competitions to feature primarily machine learning methods at the top of its leaderboard.
+All of the top-performing were, "pure ML approaches and better than all statistical benchmarks and their combinations."
+The LightGBM model, as well as deep neural networks, featured prominently in top submissions.
+Consistent with the M4 Competition, the three best performers each employed ensembles, or combinations, of separately-trained and tuned models, where each model had a different training procedure and training dataset.